How to check if a text is translated through google translate

 If you are a teacher:

 If you are a teacher, it’s pretty much easier to detect an automated translation.
-If a learner which is at a beginner level and comes up with an outstanding translation or he is using the words which you haven’t taught yet, you can identify whether GT is involved in this process by passing his translation through above mentioned parameters.
-Sometimes you even don’t have to analyze it in detail because if all of the text is translated through GT, it can be detected even more easily by taking student’s IQ and learning level in account.
+If a learner, which is at a beginner level and comes up with an outstanding translation or he is using the words which you haven’t taught yet, you can identify whether GT is involved in this process by passing his translation through above mentioned parameters.
+Sometimes you even don’t have to analyze it in detail because if all of the text is translated through GT, it can be detected even more easily by taking the student’s IQ and learning level into account.

 When Google translate works better?

 It gives better output, when the input sentence is complete, concise, accurate and have sufficient wording.
 The reason why I have mentioned “sufficient wording” is, it should have that much text through which GT can determine overall meaning and purpose.

 In an occasion where you translate a non understandable language into your native language, GT works better.
 The reason for this is, you have the ability to proofread the translation and can set the wrong wordings which don’t convey the accurate meaning.